What Atmospheric Friction Looks Like (and How to Fix It)

 How to Fix It

-Reducing Atmospheric Friction does not always mean removing the artwork.
+Resolving this tension does not always mean removing the artwork.

-Often, it means restoring alignment.
+Often, it means restoring the structure.

 Ask:

-• Is this piece calm or intense?
+• Is this element calm or intense?

-• grounded or energetic?
+• restrained or dominant?

-• quiet or expressive?
+• simple or complex?

-Then compare that to the room.
+Then compare that to the overall space.

-If they conflict, friction will persist.
+If they conflict, the space will not resolve.

 2. Adjust Placement